pavlad/look-at-me-android-app/README.md

-# stupid-app_look-at-me
 Based for 99% on https://github.com/kioli/AndroidLearning-FaceRecognition.

-Team: Lorenzo M., Mr. Smyrnov, Vladimir P.
+_Team: Lorenzo M., Mr. Smyrnov, Vladimir P._

 This app confirms whether you're actually looking at your phone screen, as sometimes we're just not sure.